-- 1. Champaign County shall, as resources permit, encourage recycling initiated by municipalities or by private or non-profit groups and encourage education efforts made by such groups. - 2.
-The County should consider using any excess funds from waste hauler licensing to promote recycling efforts. - 3.
-The County should encourage all departments to promote and educate staff on office recycling efforts. - 4.
+- 1. Champaign County will, as resources permit, encourage recycling initiated by municipalities or by private or non-profit groups and encourage education efforts made by such groups. - 2.
+The County will consider using any excess funds from waste hauler licensing to promote recycling efforts. - 3.
+The County will encourage all departments to promote and educate staff on office recycling efforts. - 4.
 The County should, as possible, encourage volume-based collection fees. - 5.
-The County should monitor, where information exists, County recycling rates and consider programming changes should current rates fall below 20% for non-market related reasons. - 6.
-The County should, as possible, encourage landscape waste recycling efforts. - 7.
-The County should, as possible, consider requiring businesses that contract with the County to practice commercial and/or industrial recycling."
+The County will monitor, where information exists, County recycling rates and consider programming changes should current rates fall below 20% for non-market related reasons. - 6.
+The County will, as possible, encourage landscape waste recycling efforts. - 7.
+The County will, as possible, consider requiring businesses that contract with the County to practice commercial and/or industrial recycling. - 8.
+The County will, as possible, encourage volume-based collection fees.